 - the types and behaviors of marine mammals and sea turtles they may encounter

-- best practices when sailing through whale habitat, and
+- best practices to apply when sailing through whale habitat, and

-- important contact information to report sightings of entangled or injured marine life.
+- who to contact to report sightings of entangled or injured marine life.

 What Can You Do?

 Knowing who to contact, and when, is a great first step in contributing to conservation efforts.
 Sailors can help to save protected species through safe boating and sightings reports.
-They act as stewards at sea, often traveling through areas that are not regularly surveyed by whale researchers.
+You're our stewards at sea, often traveling through areas that are not regularly surveyed by whale researchers.